Therapy Spotlight on .. Hydrotherm Massage

 Although I am very focused on my Health Coaching Services, which are usually on-line based and can reach clients all over the world, I still really, really love to work hands-on in my Therapy Treatment Rooms.

-I currently work from 2 separate locations in Derbyshire UK and also have a number of clients whom I'm able to visit in their homes if they are unable to travel far.
-I offer Hydrotherm Massage Therapy for Pregnancy and also the Tranquil Sea Massage which is tailored and adapted specifically for persons on their cancer journey (perhaps where lymph nodes have had to be removed for example, or some areas of the body as still sensitive from the effects of radiotherapy, or equipment is still fitted for catheters etc)
+I currently work from 2 separate locations in Derbyshire UK (Heanor and Belper) and also have a number of clients whom I'm able to visit in their homes if they are unable to travel far.

-I also offer Indian Head Massage and Swedish/Classic Body Massage.
-Then there is a whole range of Facials too!
+I offer a whole range of Facials too!
 If you aren't sure what would be best for you, most therapists - including myself - offer a consultation prior to the first treatment.
 This is to gather together essential medical information prior to massage to ensure the treatment will be safe for you, and is adapted if appropriate .. and also gives you the opportunity to ask questions, and get to know your therapist a little better too! (we want you to feel as at ease and comfortable for your treatment!)

 So if you want to move your health and wellbeing up to a higher level or priority in your life, a regular massage is not only restorative, but can be considered an essential bit of "preventative maintenance" too!
 It makes a valuable addition to any existing health and regime program for most people, and there are so many options to choose from.